 Centre Block of the Parliament Buildings Canada Postage Stamp

-Please note that our meetings are now held at the East Bayfield Community Centre at 80 Livingstone Street East.
-Our timings have also changed from last year.
+Our meetings are held at the East Bayfield Community Centre at 80 Livingstone Street East, which is only a few minutes from the Georgian Mall.
 We meet the second Thursday of each month, from September to June from 1:00 to 3:00 pm.
 When you come in the front entrance of the community centre, go to your right.
 We are meeting in Activity Room #2.
 No meetings are held in either July or August.

 Directions